M00setheM1ghty/project-1-bar/README.md

 ### Communication:

 With a minimalistic design,  information is easy to find by all who visit the site.
-With this approach we avoid an overload of information and ensure that the most important parts are conveyes to the customers.
-Also the operating hours and location are available throughout all the pages, to remind our audience immediately of when we are open and where to find us.
+With this approach we avoid an overload of information and ensure that the most important parts are conveyed to the customers.
+The operating hours and location are available throughout all the pages, to remind our audience immediately of when we are open and where to find us.

 ### Current User Goals: